yvens94/AWS/README.md

-# Cadabra Ecommerce Analytics Infrastructure on AWS.
+# Cadabra Ecommerce Analytics and ML solution on AWS.

 ## Diagram of the AWS services used and how we integrated them